 - Transportation to and from the airport will be provided by the university.
 If someone is not available to transport a candidate, it may be necessary to allow car rental.

 - Each candidate must fill out the Travel Log during his/her travel.
 If there will be expenses after departure from Platteville, he/she should return by mail to the Search and Screen Committee Chair the completed and signed Travel Log, attaching all necessary original receipts.

-- Upon receipt of the completed and signed Travel Log from each candidate, the Chair (or Secretary) of the Search and Screen Committee prepares a Web-TER using the travel expenses from the Travel Log.
+- Upon receipt of the completed and signed Travel Log from each candidate, the Administrative Support for the Search and Screen Committee prepares a Web-TER using the travel expenses from the Travel Log.
 The Web-TER requires a signature for the traveler.
 Type in the signature space “See Attached,” referring to the signed Travel Log which will be attached.
 In addition, attach the Interview Agenda, a copy of the signed Request for Authorization to Reimburse Applicant for Interview Expenses (returned by the Business Affairs Office) and all relevant receipts.
-Have the Web-TER signed by the appropriate supervisor and forwarded to the travel office for reimbursement.
+The Web-TER should be signed by the search chair and forwarded to the travel office for reimbursement.

 See Business Office Travel section called Search and Screen / Interview Candidates about special instructions when candidates must rent a car.

 Interviews vary depending on the position available.
 Review the interview articles (What Every Supervisor Should Know About Interviewing and Hiring